-Outpatient Program (OP)
+Outpatient Program (OP) for Addiction in Arizona

 After residential treatment, it’s recommended that you begin the Intensive Outpatient Program (IOP).
 IOP is for those who no longer have the obsession to use but still need a treatment program.
 At IOP, you’ll have a little more freedom than you would in residential, but you’ll still have a lot of structure.